netdata/netdata/health/notifications/matrix/README.md

 - Credentials for connecting to the homeserver, in the form of a valid access token for your account (or for a dedicated notification account).
 These tokens usually don't expire.
 - The room ids that you want to sent the notification to.

-## Configure Netdata to send alerts to Matrix
+## Configure Netdata to send alert notifications to Matrix

 > ### Info
 >